-- A programmers introduction to some of the SuperCom concepts --

 RS_OpenLink is a newer function that eases the setup of a connection since all the required configuration data can be provided using a string as parameter containing "name=value" pairs.
 There also exists special forms, in selected SuperCom protocol modules, like RS_S7OpenLink used to setup a connection to an S7 type plc.

-Another source of custom functions and classe are the many samples.
-Free to use in order to get it done faster.
+Another big source of custom functions and classes are presented in the many example programs accompanying each product.
+Free to use in order to get your product done faster.